oozou/oracle-node-docker/README.md

 ## Visual studio dev container

 1. Make sure you have "Docker" and "Remote - Containers" extension installed in vscode
-2. When prompted, use `Remote-Containers: Reopen in Container` option
+2. When prompted, use `Remote-Containers: Reopen in Container` option.
+Setting up first time will take some time as it has to pull and build relevant dependencies.
+Subsequent launches will be instantaneous
-3. Use F5 or "Debug: Start Debugging" option in vscode
+3. Use F5 or "Debug: Start Debugging" option in vscode to start the app with debug capabilities

-## SSH dev container
+## SSH dev container (alternative to Visual studio)

 ```sh
 # get container-id